data-solution-automation-engine/data-solution-framework/docs/design-patterns/design-pattern-generic-initial-load-and-reinitialization.md

 This pattern concerns the full set of ETL and Data Warehouse architecture.

 ## Structure
-The Initial Load is executed only once, and populates the entire Data Warehouse but most importantly the History Area with the complete set of available source data.
+The Initial Load is executed only once, and populates the entire Data Warehouse but most importantly the Persistent Staging Area with the complete set of available source data.
  Business Insights > Design Pattern 021 - Generic - Initial Load and Re-initialisation > BI10.png
 Figure 1: Initial Load